-Three years after releasing their self-titled national debut, Virginia’s Saint Diablo have returned with their sophomore metal masterpiece entitled ‘Devil Horns and Halos’.
-The album was produced by Tim “Rumblefish” Gilles (Anthrax, Taking Back Sunday, ill Nino) at Big Blue Meenie studios in Jersey City, NJ.
-The new album features ten ferocious tracks of raging heavy metal, which capture the band’s abilities as songwriters and performers like they’ve never been showcased before.
+SAINT DIABLO are a savage Latin Metal band who hail from Virginia.
+Three years after releasing their self-titled national debut, Saint Diablo returned with their sophomore metal masterpiece entitled, ‘Devil Horns and Halos’ (2015).
+The album was produced by Tim “Rumblefish” Gilles (Anthrax, Taking Back Sunday, Ill Nino) at Big Blue Meenie studios in Jersey City, NJ.
+The album featured ten ferocious tracks of raging metal which captured the band’s abilities as songwriters and performers as they had never been showcased before.